devlinb/react-native-selection-group/README.md

 ## Todo
 * More examples, more documentation.
 * Add typescript definitions.
-* Default selection
 * Some crazy example showing off using the accelerometer for selecting a component.
+* Stop re-renderig things more often than needed.

 ## How to use
-1. Create a ``SelectionHandler``, preferably in a constructor. **The selection handler cannot change on each render, it must stick around**
+1. Create a ``SelectionHandler``  **The selection handler cannot change on each render, it must stick around**
 2. Write a function that returns the component you want to render, that component needs some sort of way to be selected/activated.
 TouchableOpacity is a good start, but feel free to go wild.
     * The function signature is ``renderComponent(data, index, isSelected, onPress)``.
         * ``data`` will be the contents of ``items[index]``, ``items`` is passed into SelectionGroup (see below)